Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

 In C++20 the standard library added a new thread type, `std::jthread`.
 Quote: [indi](https://codereview.stackexchange.com/users/170106/indi) `std::jthread is what std::thread should have been.
 It is superior in every way, with no drawbacks`.

 Unfortunately, my platform does not currently support `std::jthread` in its implementation of the C++20 standard library.
 Therefore, the following code must navigate some extra hoops to ensure that `std::thread` behaves correctly in all corner cases.
-One major difference is that with `std::thread`, you must explicitly `join()` the thread of execution before the `std::thread` object is destroyed.
+One significant difference is that with `std::thread`, you must explicitly `join()` the thread of execution before the `std::thread` object is destroyed.
 In contrast, the `std::jthread` destructor will automatically `join()` the thread of execution if not already done.

 #### Construction